Houston Psychiatrist

 3. Mindfulness and Meditation

 Practicing mindfulness (being present without judgment) can help break the cycle of anxiety and stomach distress.
 Phone apps like Calm, Headspace, or even guided videos on YouTube can help you get started with just 10 minutes a day.
+While some think this sounds silly at first, it is quite effective.
+The downside is that it is a much harder skill than you think.
+Meditation involves clearing all thoughts from your brain for multiple minutes at a time.
+I'm not sure about you, but my brain is good at staying constantly active or attentive to something.

 4. Therapy

 Cognitive Behavioral Therapy (CBT) is one of the most effective treatments for anxiety-related physical symptoms including nervous stomachs.
 Working with a therapist can help you challenge negative thoughts, identify stress triggers, and learn calming techniques tailored to you.
+Expect to spend 6+ weeks in therapy to notice a significant difference.

 5. Medication

 In some cases, medication can be helpful.
 Antidepressants or anti-anxiety medications may reduce overall stress, while antispasmodics or anti-nausea medications can ease stomach symptoms.
 Always talk to a psychiatrist or primary care doctor before starting medication.
+Some medications can make stomachs feel worse, especially when taken on an empty stomach.

-Lifestyle Tips to Support Gut Health
+Lifestyle Tips to Support Gut Health if the Pit in Your Stomach Won't Go Away

 Calming your nervous stomach isn’t just about reacting to symptoms It is also about building a lifestyle that protects your gut and mind.
 Consider these supportive habits: